-Year ended January 31,
+Year ended January 31, January 31, January 31,

-2016 2015 2014
+2017 2016 2015

-Total revenues 185.0 170.9 151.3
+Total revenues 203.8 185.0 170.9

-Sales and marketing expenses Percentage of total revenues 22.4 20.4 16.7
+Sales and marketing expenses 24.9 22.4 20.4

-12% 12% 11%
+Percentage of total revenues 12% 12% 12%

-Research and development expenses Percentage of total revenues 31.3 28.1 25.9
+Research and development expenses 35.6 31.3 28.1

-17% 16% 17 %
+Percentage of total revenues 17% 17% 16%

-General and administrative expenses Percentage of total revenues 21.6 20.3 20.5
+General and administrative expenses 23.1 21.6 20.3

-12% 12% 14%
+Percentage of total revenues 11% 12% 12%

-Total operating expenses Percentage of total revenues 75.3 68.8 63.1
+Total enerating expenses 83.6 75.3 68.8

+Total operating expenses

-41% 40% 42%
+Percentage of total revenues 41% 41% 40%

 Sales and marketing expenses include salaries, commissions, stock-based compensation and other personnel-related costs, bad debt expenses, travel expenses, advertising programs and services, and other promotional activities associated with selling and marketing our services and products.
-Sales and marketing expenses were \$22.4 million, \$20.4 million and \$16.7 million in 2016, 2015 and 2014, respectively.
-Sales and marketing expenses as a percentage of total revenues were 12% in 2016, 12% in 2015 and 11% in 2014.
-The increases in sales and marketing expenses in 2016 compared to 2015 was primarily due to the inclusion of sales and marketing expenses from the acquisitions of Customs Info and Airclic and additional expenses related to our annual User Group conference.
+Sales and marketing expenses were \$24.9 million, \$22.4 million and \$20.4 million in 2017, 2016 and 2015, respectively.
+Sales and marketing expenses as a percentage of total revenues were 12% in 2017, 12% in 2016 and 12% in 2015.
+The increases in sales and marketing expenses in 2017 compared to 2016 was primarily due to the inclusion of sales and marketing expenses from the acquisitions of Oz, Pixi and Datamyne.
+Sales and marketing expenses in 2017 on a comparative basis to 2016 were positively impacted by the weakening of the Canadian dollar and British pound sterling compared to the US dollar.

+The increases in sales and marketing expenses in 2016 compared to 2015 was primarily due to the inclusion of sales and marketing expenses from the acquisitions of Customs Info and Airclic and additional expenses related to an increase in the size and format of our annual User Group conference.
 Sales and marketing expenses in 2016 on a comparative basis to 2015 were positively impacted by the weakening of the Canadian dollar, euro, Swedish krona, Norwegian krone and British pound sterling compared to the US dollar.

-The increase in sales and marketing expenses in 2015 compared to 2014 was primarily due to the inclusion of sales and marketing expenses from the acquisitions of KSD, Compudata, Impatex, Customs Info and Airclic.
-Sales and marketing expenses in 2015 were also impacted by increased fees to value-added resellers and strategic marketing alliances associated with selling and marketing our solutions, particularly in the Asia Pacific region.
-Sales and marketing expenses in 2015 on a comparative basis to 2014 were positively impacted by the weakening of the Canadian dollar, euro, Swedish krona and Norwegian krone compared to the US dollar.

 Research and development expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
-We expensed all costs related to research and development in 2016, 2015 and 2014.
-Research and development expenses were \$31.3 million, \$28.1 million and \$25.9 million in 2016, 2015 and 2014, respectively.
-Research and development expenses as a percentage of total revenues were 17% in 2016, 16% in 2015 and 17% in 2014.
-The increase in research and development expenses in 2016 compared to 2015 was primarily attributable to increased payroll and related costs from the acquisitions of Customs Info, Airclic, e-customs, BearWare and MK Data.
+We expensed all costs related to research and development in 2017, 2016 and 2015.
+Research and development expenses were \$35.6 million, \$31.3 million and \$28.1 million in 2017, 2016 and 2015, respectively.
+Research and development expenses as a percentage of total revenues were 17% in 2017, 17% in 2016 and 16% in 2015.
+The increase in research and development expenses in 2017 compared to 2016 was primarily attributable to increased payroll and related costs from the acquisitions of BearWare, Oz and Pixi.
+Research and development expenses in 2017 on a comparative basis to 2016 were positively impacted by the weakening of the Canadian dollar compared to the US dollar.

+The increase in research and development expenses in 2016 compared to 2015 was primarily attributable to increased payroll and related costs from the acquisitions of Customs Info, Airclic, e-customs, MK Data and BearWare.
 Research and development expenses in 2016 on a comparative basis to 2015 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.

-The increase in research and development expenses in 2015 as compared to 2014 was primarily due to increased payroll and related costs from the acquisitions of KSD, Impatex, Computer Management, Customs Info and Airclic.
-Research and development expenses in 2015 on a comparative basis to 2014 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.